MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

     The image and its properties are displayed on the right side of the screen.

-## Deactivating a guide or specific guide content
+## Deactivate a guide or specific guide content

 You can deactivate a guide or specific guide content (videos, images, or 3D models) if you no longer need it.
 For more information, see [Deactivate a guide or guide content](pc-app-deactivate-guide.md).
 If you're an admin, you can reactivate content, if needed.
 As an admin, you can also deactivate or permanently delete a guide or guide content.
 For more information on deactivating, deleting, or reactivating a guide or guide content as an admin, see [Deactivate, reactivate, or delete a guide or guide content](admin-deactivate-guide.md).